 - Let the coffee cool down a bit after brewing.
 It’s harder to identify specific tastes when the coffee’s piping hot.

-- If possible, compare two coffees at once because it's easier to taste comparatively.
+- If possible, compare multiple coffees at once because it's easier to taste comparatively.

 - Answer these questions to begin to identify what you're tasting:

-How does the consistency of the coffee feel, as you sip and as it coats your tongue?
+How does the consistency of the coffee feel as you sip?
 Perhaps like one of the following consistencies:

 - Tea, thin (light body)